 The first houses

 In the open air museum you can find authentic buildings from all over Sweden.
-The association bought houses and moved them to Lund to preserve the culture.
+They bought houses and moved them to Lund to preserve the culture.
 The founder of the association was Georg Karlin and he took the initiative to buy the houses.
 The first houses that were bought were Herrehuset and Lusthuset.
 They bought these houses together with the big courtyard.
 These houses are still in their original place.
 Blekingegården was the first house that was purchased and moved to Lund.
 Also Borgarhuset, Uranäsboden and Måketorpsboden were part of the first collection of Kulturen Lund.

 In 1894 the Bosebo church was moved to Kulturen.
 With this church they had a building of all the layers from the old society: nobility, priests, citizens and farmers.
 The following years there were many other historic buildings added to the collection.